Pangasinan people: Demographics

 The estimated population of the Pangasinan people in the province of Pangasinan is 2.5 million.
-The Pangasinan people are also living in the neighboring provinces of Tarlac, La Union, and Zambales (which used to be parts of Pangasinan Province), Benguet, Nueva Ecija, and Nueva Vizcaya; as well as in Pangasinan communities in other parts of the Philippines (especially Metro Manila, Cagayan, Isabela, Quirino, Bataan, Bulacan, Pampanga, Aurora, Quezon, Cavite, Laguna, Mindoro, Palawan and Mindanao, especially in Soccsksargen, Davao Region, Caraga, Bukidnon and Misamis Oriental) and overseas.
+The Pangasinan people are also living in the neighboring provinces of Tarlac, La Union, and Zambales (which used to be parts of Pangasinan Province), Benguet, Nueva Ecija, and Nueva Vizcaya; as well as in Pangasinan communities in other parts of the Philippines (especially Metro Manila, Cagayan, Isabela, Quirino, Bataan, Bulacan, Pampanga, Aurora, Quezon, Cavite, Laguna, Mindoro, Palawan, Negros Island and Mindanao, especially in Soccsksargen, Davao Region, Caraga, Bukidnon and Misamis Oriental) and overseas.
 Kapampangans were the native residents of the northwest areas of Nueva Ecija; Pangasinan settlers moved there during early years of Spanish territorial period until the Kapampangans assimilated to the Pangasinan settlers.

 Languages

 Their native language is also named Pangasinan, which is classified under the Pangasinic group of languages of the Northern Philippine language branch of Malayo-Polynesian languages.
 Many Pangasinan are multilingual and fluent in Ilocano, English, and Filipino.
 However, the spread and influence of the other languages is contributing to the decline of the Pangasinan language.
 Many Pangasinan people, especially the native speakers are promoting the use of Pangasinan in the print and broadcast media, Internet, local governments, courts, public facilities and schools in Pangasinan.
 In April 2006, the creation of Pangasinan Wikipedia was proposed, which the Wikimedia Foundation approved for publication on the Internet.

 Pangasinan residents in Zambales and Tarlac may also have knowledge of Sambal and Kapampangan.
 Pangasinan residents of Mindanao and their descendants are also fluent speakers of Cebuano (majority language of large parts of Mindanao), Hiligaynon (main lingua franca of Soccsksargen), Butuanon, Surigaonon (Visayan languages native in Caraga) and various indigenous Mindanaoan languages in addition to their native language.
 However, Pangasinan language has been endangered especially among newer generation of Pangasinans born in Mindanao due to assimilation to the Cebuano-speaking majority, with Cebuano is their main language with varying fluency in their ancestors' native language or none at all.